-Encounter the beauty of mathematical discovery and the power of mathematics to describe the world.
+Encounter the beauty of discovery and the power of mathematics and statistics to describe the world.

 In the mathematics and statistics department, you will be nurtured within a supportive community of scholars as you develop:

 - Quantitative and logical reasoning ability

 - Technical writing proficiency